-S: I.M.O.N. is the open-access e-journal of the Vienna Wiesenthal Institute for Holocaust Studies (VWI).
+S: I.M.O.N. is the open-access peer-reviewed e-journal of the Vienna Wiesenthal Institute for Holocaust Studies (VWI).
 S: I.M.O.N. is committed to immediate open access for academic work.
+All research articles undergo rigorous peer review, based on initial editor screening and anonymized refereeing by at least two external scholars.
+SWL-Readers, Coming to Terms, Events, Sources and Reviews are reviewed by the Editorial Team and the Editorial Board.
 All of the journal articles are free to access from the date of publication.
 There are no author charges prior to publication, and there is no charge for readers to download articles for their own use.
 S: I.M.O.N. is free to all in perpetuity.
 For this, S: I.M.O.N. relies on the dedicated work of its editorial team and international advisory board, and the much appreciated support of its international network of peer reviewers.

 S:I.M.O.N. operates under the Creative Commons Licence CC-BY-NC-ND (Attribution-Non Commercial-No Derivatives).
 This allows for the reproduction of all articles, free of charge, for non-commercial use, and with appropriate citation information.
 Authors publishing with S:I.M.O.N. should accept these as the terms of publication.
 The copyright of all articles remains with the author of the article.
 The copyright of the layout and design of articles published in S:I.M.O.N. remains with S:I.M.O.N. and may not be used in any other publications.

 S: I.M.O.N. serves as a forum for discussion of various methodological approaches.
 The journal especially wishes to strengthen the exchange between researchers from different scientific communities and to integrate both the Jewish history and the history of the Holocaust into the different ‘national’ narratives.
 It also lays a special emphasis on memory studies and the analysis of politics of memory.
-In its articles section, the magazine uses a single-blind review system, which means that both the reviewer’s and the author’s identities are concealed from each other throughout the review process.
+In its articles section, the magazine uses a single-blind review system, which means that the reviewer’s identity remains concealed to the author throughout the review process.

 Shoah.
 The journal deals with the history of the Shoah from multidisciplinary, transnational and comparative perspectives.
 It seeks to integrate studies on Jews as well as on other groups of victims of the Holocaust, especially on Roma, and of so far less researched regions of (East) Central and (South) Eastern Europe.